Qualitative Reasoning Group

 Sharma A. and Forbus, K. D. (2010).
 Modeling the Evolution of Knowledge and Reasoning in Learning Systems.
 AAAI Fall Symposium on Commonsense Knowledge, Arlington, VA.
 [Reasoning Techniques]

-Yin, P., Forbus, K., Usher, J., Sageman, B. & Jee, B. (2010).
+Yin, P., Forbus, K., Usher, J., Sageman, B. and Jee, B. (2010).
 Sketch Worksheets: A Sketch-based Educational Software System.
 Proceedings of the 22nd Annual Conference on Innovative Applications of Artificial Intelligence.
 [Sketch Understanding] [Educational Software]

 2009 [back to the top]

 Dehghani, M. and Forbus, K. (2009).
 QCM: A QP-Based Concept Map System.
-In Proceedings of the 23rd International Workshop on Qualitative Reasoning (pp. 16-21).
+Proceedings of the 23rd International Workshop on Qualitative Reasoning (pp. 16-21).
 Ljubljana, Slovenia: QR-09.
 [Qualitative Process Theory]

-Forbus, K, Klenk, M. and Hinrichs, T. (2009, July/August).
+Forbus, K., Klenk, M. and Hinrichs, T. (2009, July/August).
 Companion Cognitive Systems: Design Goals and Lessons Learned So Far.
 IEEE Intelligent Systems, 24(4), 36-46.
 [Companion Cognitive Systems]

 Forbus, K., Lockwood, K. and Sharma, A. (2009).
 Steps towards a 2nd generation learning by reading system.
 AAAI Spring Symposium on Learning by Reading, Spring 2009.
 [Learning by Reading]